-Under the cover of darkness, the living and the dead would come together to Jackson Woods.
+On the darkest night in St. Paul, the living and the dead would come together in Jackson Woods.
 Here, the living would offer their final goodbyes to their loved ones before burying them in an unmarked grave under a canopy of old oak trees.
 Much to the chagrin of Mr. Jackson, his wooded paradise on the northern edge of St. Paul had become a popular burial site for those who couldn’t afford a proper burial or lacked ties to a local church.
-By 1853 Mr. Jackson petitioned the city to allocate funds to purchase property that could be used for non-sectarian burials.
+By 1853, Jackson petitioned the city to allocate funds to purchase property that could be used for non-sectarian burials.

 Soldiers Rest isn’t the only place at Oakland to pay your respects to fallen soldiers.
 Over 1,500 veterans from all of the notable battles of the Civil War including Bull Run, Shiloh, Stones River, Vicksburg, Gettysburg, Missionary Ridge, Chickamauga and many more are represented throughout the cemetery, as well as soldiers from the Indian Wars, the Spanish-American War, World War I and II, Korea, Vietnam, and Desert Storm.

 Millet, Larry.
 AIA Guide to the Twin Cities: The Essential Source on the Architecture of Minneapolis and St. Paul.
-Minnesota Historical Society Press.
 2007.